gjandebeur/ENTIREWORKFLOW/README.md

         #mkdir -p "/ourdisk/hpc/rnafold/UR_USER/dont_archive/salmon/BYSAMPLE"

+**The following code you shouldn't need to run if you use my reference transcript file, but for the viral genome (if that ends up being used here) you'll use this.**

         salmon index -t "/ourdisk/hpc/rnafold/gjandebeur/dont_archive/reference/gencode.v47.transcripts.fa" -i "/ourdisk/hpc/rnafold/gjandebeur/dont_archive/reference/gencode.v47.transcripts_index" -k 31

-**if the above one doesnt work try the one below this, I have both in my code but I believe the former is correct**

-        salmon index -t         "/ourdisk/hpc/rnafold/gjandebeur/dont_archive/reference/gencode.v47.transcripts.fa"
-        -i "/input/to/reference/directory/"

-I believe the part after "-i" is saying where the script can right all the little files it creates to index the reference.
+I believe the part after "-i" is saying where the script can write all the little files it creates to index the reference.

+**this is the important step**

         salmon quant -t "/ourdisk/hpc/rnafold/gjandebeur/dont_archive/reference/gencode.v47.transcripts.fa" -l A -a "/input/ALIGNED/SORTED/data.bam" -p 8 --seqBias --gcBias -o "/this/is/output/directory/by/sample/"

-**once the above works, you run DEseq2 on the "quant.sf" files to produce an excel that will have your data used for the volcano plot**
-**this code will have to be adapted to yours, change the samples to whatever you have named yours and so forth.**
+Online documentation had stuff on --seqBias and --gcBias so included, but I'm not 100% sure if they're necessary

+Now for running R on OSCER, just write a normal unix script, and add "Rscript (file)" in that unix script.
+I've heard of people shutting down nodes from running python or R directly on the command line so I would recommend against.

 **No clue why but its very difficult to get the R packages working on OSCER, I use alot of ChatGPT when trying to do this and I believe there should be some modules already on oscer that have necessary packages (try module avail R).**
-**I've put the volcanoplot and DEseq2 into one script, to run it you just open any .sh file, and write "Rscript" before listing the title of that script,

-## This is copy pasted from my script but theres only like 3 parts youll need to change
+## This is copy pasted from my script but theres only like 3 parts youll need to change, ive already combined the DEseq2 and volcano plot step into one so you should only have to update the parts of the following code that I have bolded.

     #!/usr/bin/env Rscript